-- Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
-Issued for an individual, with or without an associated entity/organization.
-Guarantees the non-repudiation of signatures and integrity of signed content by individuals.
-Advanced Digital Signature Used for specific electronic authentication transactions that support accessing web sites and other online content, electronic email, organizational systems, etc. Guarantee the authenticity of individuals (with or without an associated entity/organization).
-Used to cipher information to be communicated, such as electronic documents or email content.
-Guarantee the confidenciality of content.
+Used for transactions that support digital signing of electronic forms, electronic documents, or electron email. ç Issued for an individual, with or without an associa entity/organization. ted Guarantees the non-repudiation of signatures and integrity of signed content by individuals.
+Advanced Digital Signature Used for specific electronic authentication transactions that support accessing web sites and other online content, electronic email, organization systems, etc. al Guarantee the authenticity of individuals (with or without an associated entity/organization).
+Used to cipher information to be communicated, s as electronic documents or email content. ıch Guarantee the confidenciality of content.
 Used to secure online communication.
-Associates a domain name with an organization.
-SSL OV and Wildcard Issued for a legal person/entity/organization.
+Associates domain name with an organization. а SSL OV and Wildcard Issued for a legal person/entity/organization.
 Guarantee the authenticity and confidenciality.
-Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
-PSD2 Qualified Electronic Seal Issued for a legal person/entity/organization. r obe gaaimou Elosa omo coa Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations.
-This signature as the same probative legal value as a handwritten signature.
-PSD2 Qualified Website Used to secure online communication where risks and consequences of data compromise are high.
+Used for transactions that support digital signing of electronic forms, electronic documents, or electron email.
+PSD2 Qualified Electronic Seal Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations This signature as the same probative legal value a handwritten signature. and Used to secure online communication where risks consequences of data compromise are high.
 Associates a domain name with an organization.
-Authentication Issued for a legal person/entity/organization.
-Guarantee the authenticity and confidenciality.
+Used to secure online communication where risks consequences of data compromise are high.